416: Fire Maidens of Outer Space

 How to pick up women.

-The timeless book How to Pick Up Girls, by Eric Weber, was first published in 1970; revised and updated editions were published repeatedly over the following decades—early editions go for big bucks on eBay.
+The timeless book How to Pick Up Girls, by Eric Weber, was first published in 1970; revised and updated editions were published repeatedly over the following decades.
+Early editions now sell for big bucks on eBay.
 In 1979 Weber and co-author Molly Cochran published a sequel, titled How to Pick Up Women.
-There was also a 1978 TV movie by the same name, starring Desi Arnaz, Jr., and Bess Armstrong, about a guy whose love life gets really groovy after he writes a book called How to Pick Up Girls.
+There was also a 1978 TV movie by the same name, starring Desi Arnaz Jr. and Bess Armstrong, about a guy whose love life gets really groovy after he writes a book called How to Pick Up Girls.
 Apparently the key to success has to do with something called “talking.”
-(The book also claimed it was normal to consider raping women you passed on the street, that women wore miniskirts so men would get sexually aroused, and women who approached men instead of waiting to be asked out felt like “whores.”
+(The book also claimed it was normal to consider raping women you pass on the street, that women wore miniskirts so men would get sexually aroused, and that women who approached men instead of waiting to be asked out felt like “whores.”
 The 1970s, everyone!)